-The non-emergency engines are subject to 40 CFR 63 Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (RICE).
-According to 40 CFR 63.6590(a)(1)(iii) non-emergency engines, located at an area source, are existing stationary RICE as they were constructed prior to June 12, 2006.
+The engine is subject to 40 CFR 63 Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (RICE).
+The engine is a new reciprocating internal combustion engine located at an area source of HAP.